learn-co-curriculum/sinatra-mvc-file-structure-readme/README.md

-# Sinatra MVC File Structure
+# Sinatra MVC File Structure1

 ### What does the File Structure Look Like?